alterNERDtive/EDDiscovery-wiki/Translations.md

 Cancel: "Cancel" => "Cancella"

-This translats the Cancel identity, which normally has the English text "Cancel" into Italian "Cancella".
+This translates the Cancel identity, which normally has the English text "Cancel" into Italian "Cancella".
 And

 PopOutInfo.Log.Description: "Program log" => "Registro del Programma"

 This translated a PopOutInfo log entry into italian.

 Translations are grouped together for particular panels/elements.
-Not all of them needs translating, you may prefer to leave the more obscure bits in english.
+Not all of them needs translating, you may prefer to leave the more obscure bits in English.
 A group will always start with the same prefix, for example AddOnManagerForm.<id>

 # How to start

 To start, copy the example-ex.* files found in the exe folder to a new set of names, such as francais-fr.*

-Then start with the .tlf file and translats the generic UCs and the PopOutInfo.* entries.
+Then start with the .tlf file and translates the generic UCs and the PopOutInfo.* entries.

 Run EDD, your language should appear in settings | Languages.
 Select it.
 Close EDD and re-run.
 Your translations should then be there - look at the panel drop down button on the toolbar and the panel names should have changed to your text.